psreddy247/Design-Patterns/designPatterns/src/main/java/com/psreddy/designPatterns/creational/AbstractFactoryPattern/Readme.txt

  6. FactoryProducer.
  5. AbstractFactoryPatternDemo (With main method)

-FactoryPatternDemo, our demo class will use ShapeFactory to get a Shape object.
-It will pass information (CIRCLE / RECTANGLE / SQUARE) to ShapeFactory to get the type of object it needs.
+AbstractFactoryPatternDemo, our demo class will use FactoryProducer to get a factory by sending factory name.
+The corresponding factory will creates related object.

 ULM is added for above